Menopause brain fog: symptoms and treatment

 Invest in a high-quality, premium braincare supplement instead.

-With the Smart Supplement from Heights, you get the highest quality nutrients proven to reduce menopause brain fog and all in one convenient daily dose.
+With the Smart Supplement from Heights, you get the highest quality nutrients proven to reduce brain fog and all in one convenient daily dose.
 The vitamins and minerals found in the Smart Supplement have also been shown to help with the mental health concerns that many women in menopause experience, such as anxiety and depression.

 The above suggestions won’t stop menopause.
 Despite our best intentions, nothing can turn back the hands of time.
 However, these changes to your diet and your lifestyle can help you to better manage your brain health and avoid menopause brain fog.